What is Enchanted Forest Art Therapy Volunteering in Belize all about?

 Coupled with conventional therapy, the Enchanted Forest project will provide a place for the young girls and other local troubled children to explore their emotions, relieve stress and anxiety and cope with self-esteem and depression brought on by their past.

-As part of the Enchanted Forest Art Therapy Volunteering in Belize, you will work with a lead artist from Mexico who has created some artwork with road kills and natural materials.
+As part of the Enchanted Forest Art Therapy Volunteering in Belize, you will work with a lead artist from Mexico who has created some artwork with natural materials.
 The initiative combines art and landscaping with the creation of artwork through natural resources, creation of a meditational area, bringing the forest area to life and allowing an escape to reality as a type of therapeutic treatment.

 Why choose this Art Therapy Volunteering in Belize?